Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 Elephant mosquitoes are sometimes also nicknamed “the mosquito eater” because— you guessed it— they eat other varieties of mosquitoes.

-One of the many types of mosquitos that don’t consume blood, they are relatively colorful.
-These mosquitoes subsist off saps and juices from plants, fruit, nectar, and refuse.
+One of the many types of mosquitoes that don’t consume blood they are relatively colorful.
+These mosquitoes subsist on sap and juices from plants, fruit, nectar, and refuse.

-The larvae of this mosquito prey on the larva of other mosquitos, making them a beneficial type to have around!
+The larvae of this mosquito prey on the larvae of other mosquitoes, making them a beneficial type to have around!

 👉🏻 Floodwater mosquito (Aedes vexans)

-Floodwater mosquitos get their name because of their breeding habits, as females lay their eggs in areas that flood easily.
-Once the eggs get swept up in the flood water, they hatch.
+Floodwater mosquitoes get their name because of their breeding habits, as females lay their eggs in areas that flood easily.
+Once the eggs get swept up in the floodwater, they hatch.

 Only the females feed on blood such as humans and cattle.
-The males feed on nectars, honeydew, and sap.
+The males feed on nectar, honeydew, and sap.

 These mosquitoes were first found in Hawaii in 1962.